pierfrancescocillo/CPaC_Project/README.md

 Both of this parameters are mapped in a specific Volume or Frequency, and sent using a OSC message to Supercollider.
 In particular, the frequency is mapped in a value between 130.81 (Frequency of a C3) and 1046.5 (Frequency of a C6), while the Volume is mapped in 0-1.

+##Game of life
+The classical Game of Life is a 2D grid cellular automata, in which each cell is "alive" or "dead" depending on the state of it's neighbors.
+Being a 2D gird, each cell has 8 neighbors that can be dead or alive, as itself, so there are 512 possible neighbourhoods situations.
+Nevertheless, the situation becomes interesting when we base the behavior of each cell on the number of death and alive neighbors it has.
+Typically, when a cell is alive, it can die in two ways:
+* Overpopulation: if the cell has three or more neighbors
+* Loneliness: if it has one or no neighbors

+Instead, if it is dead, it can come to life if it has exactly three neighbors.
+In all the other cases, it will preserve it's current status.
+This ruleset governing the Game of Life can be summarized with the following line of code:

+'''
+  ruleset = {0,1,1,0,0,0,0,0,      0,0,1,0,0,0,0,0};
+'''